Capital Campaign Feasibility Study

 Results: Recommendations for Action to Undertake the Campaign

-What Will Be the Focus of the Study?
+What Will Be The Focus Of The Feasibility Study?

 The Campaign Strategy Study will focus on the following three major areas, which are basic to the success of any campaign: